 Tournament Top Scorer

-Another bet available at the beginning of the tournament is the outright top goalscorer.
-This is an incredibly tough bet to nail due to the unpredictability of the competition, the likelihood of the top teams rotating and the low number of goals it’ll take to top the scoring charts.
+Available at the beginning of the tournament, this is an incredibly tough bet to nail due to the unpredictability of the competition, as well as the likelihood of the top teams rotating and the low number of goals it’ll take to top the scoring charts.
+Betting on a club starting in an earlier round may be beneficial, especially when facing weak opposition.

 Each-Way Bet

 Each-way sports betting is more commonly associated with horse racing and golf, but it does creep into football on the odd occasion.
-When League Cup betting on outright winners, you can place an each-way bet which means the selected team will just have to reach the final for you to ‘win’.
-If they’re runners-up, you’ll still get paid on the place part of your bet. *
+When League Cup betting on outright winners, you can place an each-way bet, which means the selected team will just have to reach the final for your wager to be successful.
+If they finish as runners-up, you’ll still get paid on the place part of your bet.

 History of the EFL Cup

-- Following a decade-long discussion over its formation, the EFL League Cup was established at the start of the 1960/61 season with Aston Villa its inaugural winners.
-Back then, any betting would be English Football League Cup betting or League Cup betting.
+Following a decade-long discussion over its formation, the EFL League Cup was established at the start of the 1960/61 season, with Aston Villa its inaugural winners.
+Back then, any betting taking place was known as English Football League Cup betting or League Cup betting.

-- For some, the competition was regarded as a “consolation” for those who’d been knocked out of the FA Cup and thus had another chance to win silverware.
-For others, the competition was a necessary introduction to the English football league game that was losing its prestige, with match day attendances in stark decline at the start of the ‘60s.
+For some, the competition was regarded as a “consolation” for those who’d been knocked out of the FA Cup and thus had another chance to win silverware.
+For others, the competition was a necessary introduction to the English league football that was losing its prestige, with match day attendances in stark decline at the start of the ‘60s.

-- Liverpool dominated in the 1980s and they lifted the trophy four times on the spin at the start of the decade.
+Liverpool dominated in the 1980s, lifting the trophy no less than four times on the spin at the start of the decade.
 Such superiority can only be rivalled by the current Manchester City team, who have won five of the last six League Cup competitions.
-Hence why it was such a shock to see City drop out this year’s competition so early, and why this tournament must already be seen as a historic event.
-Both teams have won a record eight times.

-- For the modern-day supporter, the League Cup is more commonly known by its sponsor name.
-There have been a multitude of sponsors over the years, which are: Littlewoods, Milk (literally, milk), Rumbelows, Worthington, Coca Cola, Carling Cup, Capital One and, of course, Carabao.
+For the modern-day supporter, the League Cup is more commonly known by its sponsor name.
+There have been a multitude of sponsors over the years: Littlewoods, Milk (literally, milk), Rumbelows, Worthington, Coca Cola, Carling Cup, Capital One, and, of course, Carabao.

-- And, of course, it is impossible to discuss the recent history of the EFL Cup, without mentioning the coronavirus pandemic.
-It had a huge impact on both this year and the previous years tournament.
-Indeed, this tournament saw Rochdale get a bye due to a COVID-19 outbreak across many players of the Harrogate Town team, and the semi-final between Arsenal and Liverpool was postponed due to an outbreak among the Liverpool squad.
-Last year we saw games behind closed doors and a final with only 8000 fans.
+Last but not least, it is impossible to discuss the recent history of the EFL Cup without mentioning the coronavirus pandemic.
+The global viral outbreak had a huge impact on both of the previous seasons’ tournaments.
+Indeed, this tournament saw Rochdale get a bye due to a COVID-19 outbreak across many players of the Harrogate Town team, while the semi-final between Arsenal and Liverpool was postponed due to an outbreak among the Liverpool squad.

 Past Winners of the EFL League Cup